Normal Couple Walk an Ancient Spanish Pilgrimage

-Gary and Diane Spurgeon of Normal met a cast of characters when they walked the 600 miles of the St. James Pilgrimage Way in Spain over three years.
+Gary and Diane Spurgeon of Normal met a cast of characters when they walked the 600 miles of the St. James Spanish Pilgrimage over three years.

 But the Spurgeons said the movie glossed over the aches and pains felt when they made daily treks averaging 15 miles while they carried 20-pound backpacks.
 At times, it was less about a spiritual journey and more about dealing with the rigors of a challenging hike.

 “Every night, you’d see people pop blisters, putting on foot cream,” said Gary Spurgeon, 64, who substitutes as a Spanish teacher after retirement from Country Financial. “‘No taking care of your feet here’ was a sign in a restaurant. … you’d see it all.”